 I grew up wanting to be a missionary and businessman.
 My dad and grandfather were entrepreneurs and both had a ministry.
 Therefore, I saw first-hand the benefits of entrepreneurship, the sacrifice of ministry and the joy of doing both.
 With this in mind, I spent most of my teenage years trying to figure out how this would look in my own life.

-As a young teenager, I would work hard to make money while in school and then spend it all over the summer doing mission work in the Philippines, Mexico, Hong Kong and in the U.S. I enjoyed traveling so much that I started homeschooling after the 7th grade so that I could easily take my work with me.
+As a young teenager, I would work hard to make money while in school and then spend it all over the summer doing mission work in the Philippines, Mexico, Hong Kong and in the U.S. I enjoyed traveling so I started homeschooling after the 7th grade in order to easily take my work with me.

 Once I was able to work at my own pace, I doubled my effort in school and finished high school at age 16.
 When I went to college, I decided to take welding, business, and computer classes.
 I took welding because I wanted to create and sell metal sculptures on ebay.
-I had started an eBay store drop-shipping electronics from China and thought art would give me a higher margin.
-I also felt a little burned because my first customer was located in Alaska and since I had naively charged a small flat rate shipping fee, I ended up losing money.
+I had started an eBay store drop-shipping electronics from China, but I decided to switch to art because I thought art would give me a higher margin.
+My first customer was located in Alaska and since I had naively charged a small flat rate shipping fee, I ended up losing money on my first deal.
+I learned a lot selling art online, but ultimately the business failed due to my travel schedule.

 After taking two years of welding classes, I realized that welding was not for me.
-It didn’t scale well and I much rather enjoyed my other classes.
-So I ended up finishing with a B.S. in Business Finance.
+It didn’t scale well and I got tired of wearing the welding gear.
+I ended up finishing school with a B.S. in Business Finance.

 I was ambitious and had very lofty goals, but the reality of scaling a business often left me disappointed.